sneha597-kim/Spam-Detection-Comparision-of-different-algorithms-/README.md

 # Spam-Detection-Comparision-of-different-algorithms-
 A spam Detection model that detects the spam messages very accurately and this is basically a comparision between various models with their evaluation metrics like accuracy,precision,recall and f1-score

-📧 Spam Email Detection using Machine Learning
+##Spam Email Detection using Machine Learning

 🧠 Overview

 A machine learning project to classify SMS/email messages as Spam or Ham (Not Spam) using the SMSSpamCollection dataset.